The following Corporation Tax guidance note Produced by Tolley provides comprehensive and up to date tax information covering:

 When calculating tax numbers for accounts it is important to be clear on when new tax laws should be taken into account.

 Where a company is part of a group which produces consolidated accounts, changes in tax laws are a common difference to consider in preparing both the group accounts and the subsidiary accounts.
 This is often because for calendar year end companies the consolidated accounts are produced before the UK Budget announcement whereas subsidiary accounts are prepared later in the year.
 Hence, disclosure of changes affecting future years may be needed in the subsidiary accounts.

 Given that most tax law changes that are announced are prospective in nature, this is mainly relevant from a deferred tax perspective.
 Preparers must consider what laws will apply when deferred tax balances unwind in future periods.
-For example, with the recent changes in UK corporation tax rates, companies have had to recalculate deferred tax balances based on the new lower rates.
+For example, with the recent changes in UK corporation tax rates, companies have had to recalculate deferred tax balances based on the revised rates.
 See the Computation of corporation tax guidance note for details of the latest rate changes.

 See Example 1.

 For clarity, this guidance note refers to changes in tax rates which are consistent with the accounting standards, however exactly the same principles apply to other changes in tax law which affect the company’s income tax liabilities and therefore any such changes should be considered in light of the guidance below.
-For additional discussion on assessing the implication o
+For additional discussion on assessing the implication of

 **Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.

 Access this article and thousands of others like it free for 7 days with a trial of TolleyGuidance.

 RDEC ― large company R&D reliefSince 1 April 2016, or from 1 April 2013 by election, large company R&D relief is given through research and development expenditure credits (RDEC), which is a taxable credit payable to the company.
 As the credit is taxable, it is also sometimes called an above the